jondowson/pod/README.md

 $ ./launch-pod --pod pod_dse --servers nameIt.json --build dse-x.x.x_nameIt
 `

-Note:
+**Note:**
-When you first run pod, it will look in your specified builds folder to see if there is a 'resources' folder.
+When you first run pod, it will look in your specified builds folder to see if there is a '**resources**' folder.
 If there is not, it will untar your choosen dse version tarball and copy its resourcs folder there.
-The copy folder is stripped of all non-config files and the remainder are available for editing.
+The folder copied into pod is stripped of all **non-config files** and the remainder are available for editing.

-The settings specified in 'cluster_settings.sh' and your .json defintions file take precedence.
+The settings specified in 'cluster_settings.sh' and your .json defintions cover the most important setings.
-But for all the settings they do not cover, you can edit manually in the resurces folder.
+But for all the settings they do not cover, you can edit manually in the resources folder of your chosen build.
-So if you need to adjust more settings, press \<ctrl-c\> at the end of this stage (you have 10 seconds!) to exit pod.
+So if you need to adjust more settings, press \<ctrl-c\> at the end of this preperation stage to exit pod (you will have 10 seconds!).